|

 rice hulls were compressed and used as brick and

 experimental building materials.
+Medicine came to

 El Campo in 1890, with the arrival of two physicians and